-The existing open-air Bandshell in Grandview Park was designed in the same era as the overlooks in the late 1960s, situated along Grandview Avenue.
+The existing open-air bandshell in Grandview Park was designed in the same era as the Grandview Avenue overlooks in the late 1960s.
 The bandshell is of mid-century modern design and cast-in-place concrete construction.
 There is a large circular concrete lid over full height concrete walls.
-Behind the bandshell, there is an occupiable platform that overlooks the City, protected by a continuous metal quardrail.
+Behind the bandshell, there is an occupiable platform that overlooks the city, protected by a continuous metal guardrail.
 The bandshell includes a service space within, locked from public access.
 There is minimal lighting and AV functionality.
 The bandshell is perched on the edge of the hillside, supported by an approximate 10'-0" concrete retaining wall.
 A park trail runs adjacent to the retaining wall at a slightly lower elevation and is largely hidden from public view.
 The concrete of the bandshell walls, lid, and retaining wall are painted.
 Being fully exposed to the elements (UV, rain, snow, salt, etc), the paint requires continuous upkeep to maintain.
-The retaining wall at the back is largely hidden from view and is covered in graffiti.
+The retaining wall at the back is largely hidden from view and is covered in graffiti. (continued on page 102)

-There is a cast concrete amphitheater adjacent to the bandshell that is served by stone steps.
+(continued from page 98) There is a cast concrete amphitheater adjacent to the bandshell that is served by stone steps.
 The steps are cracked, misaligned, and settling.
 Between the amphitheater and the bandshell is concrete hardscape, which is cracked and/or patched in multiple areas.
 There are portable restrooms situated at the edge of the hardscape.